Skip to main content

 Samsa

-Savory pastry filled with minced lamb, onions, and spices, baked in tandoor oven until golden and flaky.
-Found at covered markets like Chorsu Bazaar.
-Essential Uzbek street food, crispy exterior with juicy meat filling.
-Best eaten fresh and hot.
+A savoury pastry of minced lamb, onions and spices, baked in a tandoor until golden and flaky.
+You will find it at covered markets like Chorsu Bazaar.
+The shell goes crisp around a juicy meat filling, and it is best eaten fresh and hot.

 Shashlik